Set out below is a list of current and upcoming events at the partner monasteries and nunneries. (All dates are given in day/month/year format.)

 Event type: Non-webcast Event (for member-supporters)

-Brief description: This Drupchod is dedicated to the flourishing of the Dharma and world peace, to the well-being of all sentient beings, the pacification of malevolent forces, the removal of illnesses and obstacles, and the fulfilment of all positive wishes.
+Brief description: These prayers are dedicated to the flourishing of the Dharma and world peace, to the well-being of all sentient beings, the removal of illnesses and obstacles, and the fulfilment of all positive wishes.
 You are cordially invited to participate.

 We apologise for the cancellation /postponement of this event.
 All paid registrations will be refunded, all pre-registrations have been cancelled.